 Basil is a great herb to get started with as a gardener.
 It can be grown in almost any outdoor or indoor garden.

 Between sweet basil, Thai basil, and large leaf Italian basil, there are plenty of basil varieties to be excited about growing.

-But there are a few common issues that come up when growing basil, and one of the big ones is with basil leaves turning brown.
+But there are a few common issues that come up when growing it, and one of the big ones is basil leaves turning brown.